Ingelinrasmussen/TDT4102-ObjectOrientedProgramming/README.md

 # TDT4102-ObjectOrientedProgramming
-In this course we learn about objects oriented programming, primarily in C++.
+In this course we learned about object oriented programming.
+The coding was primarily conducted in C++.